 - Prevent donors from lapsing.
 Jitasa’s guide to donor analytics explains that your donor data can help you monitor individual donors’ engagement.
 If someone stops giving, attending events, or reading emails, you can reach out to engage them before they lapse entirely.

 - Demonstrate impact.
 By storing engagement history, you can track the impact of donors’ contributions on your organization’s mission and programs.
-In turn, you’ll be able to follow up and demonstrate the impact of your work to donors and other stakeholders, building credibility and trust with your community.
+In turn, you’ll be able to follow up and demonstrate the impact of your work when thanking donors and other stakeholders.
+That will help build credibility and trust with your community.

 - Tap into corporate philanthropy opportunities.
 By gathering employer names and job titles, you can pinpoint which donors are eligible for their companies’ corporate giving programs, such as matching gifts and volunteer grants.
 Then, you can follow up and let eligible donors know about relevant opportunities.
 (Hint: If you don’t have this information on hand, you can conduct an employer data append.)